East Pico Safety Project

 Strengthen Community Identity

-Engage with a broad representation of the community, ensuring key stakeholders are informed and heard, and create spaces that reflect the culture and identity of local residents and businesses.
+Engage with a broad representation of the community, ensuring key stakeholders are informed and heard, and create spaces that reflect the culture and identity of residents and businesses.